Patrick Cubaynes

-Patrick Cubaynes (born 6 May 1960 in Nîmes) is a French former professional footballer who played as a striker.
+Patrick Cubaynes (born 6 May 1960) is a French former professional footballer who played as a striker.

 International career

 Cubaynes was a member of the French squad that won the gold medal at the 1984 Summer Olympics in Los Angeles, California.

 Personal life

 In January 2017, at the age of 56 he played for the reserve team of US Saint-Didier.